sitepoint-editors/awesome-symfony/README.md

  * [ConsoleBundle](https://github.com/CoreSphere/ConsoleBundle) - Commandline interface in browser.
  * [ControllerExtraBundle](https://github.com/mmoreram/ControllerExtraBundle) - Controller extras bundle.
  * [FeatureToggleBundle](https://github.com/marekkalnik/FeatureToggleBundle) - Configure your feature toggling in Symfony2 by adding some simple tags to twig and extending it's configuration.
+ * [ffmpeg-bundle](https://github.com/pulse00/ffmpeg-bundle) - This bundle provides a simple wrapper for the PHP_FFmpeg library, exposing the library as a Symfony service.
  * [FlorianvSwapBundle](https://github.com/florianv/FlorianvSwapBundle) - This Bundle integrates the Swap library.
  * [godfather](https://github.com/PUGX/godfather) - A library for the strategy pattern in PHP.
  * [GoogleBundle](https://github.com/antimattr/GoogleBundle) - Bundle for Google Analytics.